IU-PR/Capstone_project/content/docs/Groups/InnTime.md

     <img src="/InnTime/courses_edit_back.png">
 </div>

+Also we have introduced JWT token to save user settings such as cources and electives after logging or registration.

 By adopting an iterative approach, we have successfully eliminated several early-stage mistakes and made significant progress towards achieving our project's objectives.